Nexmo/nexmo-developer/_documentation/en/messages/concepts/custom-objects.md

 # Custom objects

-The Messages API has the concept of a custm object.
+The Messages API has the concept of a custom object.
 The custom object allows you to leverage advanced features of the supported messaging platforms.

 The custom object takes a partial section of the original messaging API's request format and sends it directly to that platform.